-- a. incapacity or treatment as an inpatient in a hospital, hospice or residential medical care facility; or - b. incapacity requiring absence from work or other activities for more than three (3) calendar days and involves continuing treatment of a health care provider; or incapacity for more than three (3) calendar days.
+- a. incapacity or treatment as an inpatient in a hospital, hospice or residential medical care facility; or - b. incapacity requiring absence from work or other activities for more than three (3) calendar days and involves continuing treatment of a health care provider; or - c. continuing treatment by a health care provider for a chronic or long-term health condition which is incurable or if left untreated would result in incapacity for more than three (3) calendar days.

-"Twelve month period," a "rolling" period measured forward from the date an employee uses any family and medical leave.
+"Twelve-month period," a "rolling" period measured forward from the date an employee uses any family and medical leave.